Money, diabetes and you

 Glucose meter, syringes, lancets, strips, insulin, medication… for many people, all of that costs a lot—sometimes too much.
-The burden is even heavier for the less affluent, such as seniors with fixed incomes, for example.
+The burden is even heavier for the less affluent, such as seniors with fixed incomes.

-According to Diabetes Canada (formerly the Canadian Diabetes Association), 57% of Canadians living with diabetes say they are unable to follow the treatment they were prescribed because they can’t afford the medication, the devices and the associated supplies.
+According to the American Diabetes Association, 57% of people living with diabetes say they are unable to follow the treatment they were prescribed because they can’t afford the medication, the devices and the associated supplies.

 Considering the risks of complications related to improper blood glucose management—neuropathy, strokes, blindness, amputation, etc.—this statistic is quite alarming.